 The Pass-Through Trust Agreement is to be interpreted in accordance with federal law.
-If there is no applicable federal precedent and if the application of New York law would not frustrate the purposes of the Freddie Mac Act, the Pass-Through Trust Agreement or any Pass-Through Certificate transaction under the Pass-Through Trust Agreement, then New York law will be deemed to reflect federal law.
+If there is no applicable federal precedent and if the application of New York law would not frustrate the purposes of the Freddie Mac Act, the Pass-Through Trust Agreement or any Pass-Through Certificate transaction, then New York law will be deemed to reflect federal law.